felleg/felleg.gitlab.io-backup/content/posts/20210418-my-pandemic-board-games.md

 The game is very poignant, it manages to be provide a zen experience with real exciting gameplay moments.
 Each game is different, and the game allows for what could almost be seen as "artistic expression".
 Really, there are no words that will do the game justice.
 You just have to try it out for yourself and see.
+For the record, I am not a fan of the confrontational nature of Chess, but I instantly fell in love with Go.
+Give it a shot, you might like it!

 I play most of my Go games online.
 [Here is my player profile](https://online-go.com/player/416731/), if you would like to challenge me!